alemart/surgescript/docs/tutorials/testing.md

 If you've downloaded the standalone version of the language:

 - First of all, save the following script to a file named *hello.ss*.
-For testing purposes, please place the file on the same directory as the surgescript executable.
+For testing purposes, you may place the file on the same directory as the surgescript executable.
 ```
 // hello.ss: test script
 object "Application"